 In Israel, it's personal.

 There is nothing remote or symbolic about Yom HaZikaron for Israelis.
-It is the day when you remember specific people in your family, or your friends or in your friends' families.
-It is a day to remember the people who graduated from the same school you go to, or those who were members of the same communities to which you belong.
+It is the day when you remember specific people in your family, or your friends, or [people] in your friends' families.
+It is a day to remember the people who graduated from the same school as you, or those who were members of your communities.

 Though most of us in North America don’t have the same connection to those who have died in service to Israel, we can still observe Israeli Memorial Day as we mourn from afar those who gave their lives to protect the Jewish State.

 Most Israelis observe the day by standing at attention for two minutes at 8:00 p.m.
 Israeli time.
 For those 120 seconds, life in Israel comes to a halt as Israelis stand quietly remembering and honoring their fallen soldiers.

 Israeli activist and poet Anat Hoffman wrote "A Prayer for Israel," which is perfect for Yom HaZikaron.
 Recite it with your family, your Jewish community, or even just by yourself.
 It's the remembering that matters.

 Many local Jewish communities host ceremonies on or around Yom HaZikaron as a means of gathering together in mourning and remembrance.
 At these ceremonies, the names of the dead are often read aloud.

 On Yom HaZikaron, many Israelis wear a special yizkor sticker to show their respect for Israel’s dead.
 Download and print your own sticker, or share the image on social media to encourage others to remember fallen soldiers and terror victims.

 5. Make a donation.